bpongy/twoobl/README.md

 Twoobl
 ======

-Not your favorite WP theme
+Not your favorite starter theme.